paulaamaya/notebook-dps/README.md

 The Creator class gives you an interface with a method for creating objects, also known as the factory method.

-Any other methods implemented in the abstract Creator class are written to operate on products produced but the factory method – the creator class is written without knowledge of the actual products that will be created.
+Any other methods implemented in the abstract Creator class are written to operate on products produced, but the factory method – the creator class is written without knowledge of the actual products that will be created.

 ## Example: Pizza Stores